VVEIRD/StreamDeckCore/README.md

 5. Setting the icons of the keys (0 - 14)
 6. Setting the brightness of the ESD (0 - 99)
 7. Recieving key pressed, released, clicked events from the ESD
-8. Recieving events for key binds that are beeing displayed and when they are taken off through KeyEvents.
+8. Recieving KeyEvents if a key is beeing changed, one event for adding a key and one event for removing a key.
 9. Custom animations for specific keys, at a 60/30/15 fps or custom fps.

 ## Advanced functionality